mwittig/thing-it-node/README.md

 * [thing-it-device-philips-hue](https://www.npmjs.com/package/thing-it-device-philips-hue) to control lighting with Philips Hue,
 * [thing-it-device-plugwise](https://www.npmjs.com/package/thing-it-device-plugwise) to control Plugwise switches, thermostats and sensors,
 * [thing-it-device-foscam](https://www.npmjs.com/package/thing-it-device-foscam) to access Foscam cameras,
+* [thing-it-device-atlas-scientific](https://www.npmjs.com/package/thing-it-device-atlas-scientific) to access Atlas Scientific probes e.g. for PH value measurement,
 * and more every day ...

 Or check the [thing-it.com Mesh Market](http://www.thing-it.com/thing-it/index.html#/marketPanel).

 Or just continue reading ...

+## Prerequisites

+As Z-Wave communication is a standard component of [thing-it-node], you need to install *Open Z-Wave* on your Device Gateway Computer.

+### Linux and OSX

+For all Raspberry Pi/C.H.I.P/BeagleBone - and yes, OSX - users:

+You will need to ensure the OpenZWave library and headers are installed first.
+You can do this one of two ways:

+* Downloading the source tarball from the [OpenZWave repository](https://github.com/OpenZWave/open-zwave/releases) and then compiling it and installing on your system via **make** and **sudo make install**.
+* You could also install OpenZWave via a precompiled package that's suitable for your Linux distribution and architecture.
+Notice: Be sure to install BOTH the binary (libopenzwave-x.y) AND the development package (libopenzwave-dev).

+### Windows

+Since there is no standard installation location for Open Z-Wave on Windows, it will be automatically downloaded, compiled, and installed when you install
+**openzwave-shared** via **npm** (which we will be installing with [thing-it-node]).

 ## Installing, Configuring and Running [thing-it-node]